Terminal Workflow Example

 structure (your path).
 The tilde character is shorthand for your home directory.
 Note your prompt may look

 slightly different.
-To make a directory, use the mkdir
+To make a directory, use the mkdir command.
+Use cd to change to that directory:

 [cs440-ta@nova ~]$ mkdir foo